IBM/TDD-NodeJS-Containers/README.md

 Node Version Manager ([NVM](https://github.com/nvm-sh/nvm)) allows you to choose and switch which version of node and NPM that suits your project

-If you want to use mulitple different versions of node which is often required these days, NVM will be your friend!
+If you want to use multiple or different versions of node which is often required these days, NVM will be your friend!

 </details>